sphinx-extensions2/sphinx-tippy/docs/index.md

 :::

 :::{confval} tippy_anchor_parent_selector
-Only create tool tips for anchors within this select, by default `""`, examples:
+Only show tool tips for anchors within this select, by default `""`, examples:

 ```python
 # For Furo theme: